Ex-LA deputy arrested on fake sniper shooting allegations

 LOS ANGELES (AP) - A former Los Angeles sheriff’s deputy who is accused of falsely reporting that he had been shot by a sniper was arrested Thursday, authorities said.

-Angel Reinosa was arrested during a traffic stop in Sylmar and was booked on suspicion of insurance fraud and filing a false police report, according to the Los Angeles County Sheriff’s Department.
+Angel Raul Reinosa was arrested during a traffic stop in Sylmar and was booked on suspicion of insurance fraud and filing a false police report, according to the Los Angeles County Sheriff’s Department.
 The insurance fraud counts are related to a workman’s compensation claim.

 He is scheduled to be arraigned Friday in Los Angeles County Superior Court.
 It was not immediately clear if he had an attorney who could speak on his behalf.